 Who Gets The Disease?

-The disease affects women in greater numbers than men.
+The Lupus Foundation of America states that the disease affects women in greater numbers than men.
 Women typically develop the disease during their childbearing years of 20 to 45 years of age, and women of African-American, Hispanic and Asian descent are most at risk.
-There are 16,000 new cases of lupus identified each year and that 5 million people from around the world suffer from this disease.
+The Foundation also states that there are 16,000 new cases of lupus identified each year and that 5 million people from around the world suffer from this disease.

 Diagnosis By The Doctor